HomeDirectoriesBusiness Hours Optimization in Directory Listings

 • Preventive notifications about hours changes to previous visitors

-These enhancements will transform hours information from a static display to an interactive component of the customer journey.
+These changes turn hours information from a static display into an interactive part of the customer journey.

-According to Google’s local business guidelines, businesses that provide comprehensive, accurate hours information with regular updates see significantly higher engagement rates than those with basic or outdated information.
+According to Google’s local business guidelines, businesses that provide accurate, comprehensive hours with regular updates see higher engagement rates than those with basic or outdated information.

-Hours optimization will increasingly connect with other business systems:
+Hours optimization will increasingly link with other business systems:

 • Workforce management platforms that align staffing with optimal hours